-Even in the aftermath of an event like COVID-19, the concept of the exit strategy remains the same: driving the project towards a thorough and profitable completion.
+Even in the aftermath of an event like COVID-19, the concept of the exit strategy remains the same: driving the project toward a thorough and profitable completion.
 Put another way, ensure the project is DONE-DONE.
 The critical changes to this process will most likely revolve around final cleaning standards.
-Establishing those cleaning standards early in conjunction with closeout/deficiency list/punch list processes will prevent many difficult conversations.
-Contractors must engage with the customers, end users and design community to address the uncertainty around acceptable standards.
+Establishing those cleaning standards early in conjunction with closeout/ deficiency list/punch list processes will prevent many difficult conversations.

-New data about COVID-19 is being revealed daily, and the impacted communities, builders and projects all fall under the shadow of this invisible specter.
+During any time of uncertainty, remember to engage with customers, end users and the design community to address the uncertainty around acceptable standards.
+New data about COVID-19 is emerging daily, and the impacted communities, builders and projects all fall under the shadow of this invisible specter.
 Never before have projects on this scale required a simultaneous restart.
-Contractors who consider the restart with judicious care and a proactive approach will avoid a dangerous slip at the starting gate.
+Contractors that consider the restart with judicious care and a proactive approach will avoid a dangerous slip at the starting gate.